-The Frankfurt chair by the traditional manufacturer Stoelcker is a classic piece of furniture history that has lost nothing of its uniqueness over the past 70 years.
+The Frankfurt Chair by the traditional German manufacturer Stoelcker since then has been a classic piece of furniture history that has lost nothing of its uniqueness over the past 70 years thanks to its simplicity.